-Any type of 4.5mm (.177 caliber) pneumatic, spring air, compressed air or CO2 rifle with a muzzle velocity of 600 fps or less may be used.
+Any type of 4.5mm (.177 caliber) pneumatic, spring air, compressed air or CO2 rifle with a muzzle velocity of 600 fps or less and that complies with this rule (Rule 4.4) may be used.
+Only single shot rifles that must be manually loaded before each shot may be used.
+Only one rifle per event (qualification and final) may be used.
 Rifles may have an adjustable butt-plate and an adjustable cheek-piece, but only one butt-plate, one cheek-piece and one set of sights may be used.
 Rifles must comply with the following specifications: